 The Provincial Government has appointed an expert advisory board to provide technical advice on ground-water regulations and standards being developed as part of their drinking water action plan.
 New Era commitments include passing strong legislation that ensures clean, safe drinking water for the people of British Columbia.
 Measures will be developed to ensure source-to-tap protection for ground water.
 The advisory board will help the government develop the new ground-water regulatory framework, and will examine ground-water issues and make recommendations on current standards for well design, well construction, well siting, well flow tests and ground water sampling.

-Please visit the Ministry of Enviornment – Groundwater website: Government of BC – Groundwater Regulations
+Please visit the Ministry of Environment & Climate Change Strategy – Groundwater website: Government of BC – Groundwater Regulations